Les 2 Alpes · France

 Style, travel, inspiration: live every day with elegance and passion.

-Lac de la Muzelle: a natural gem in the heart of the Écrins mountains
+Lake Muzelle: a natural gem in the heart of the Écrins National Park

 Refuge de la Muzelle: an authentic stopover at altitude

-Preparing your hike at La Muzelle: tips and equipment
+Preparing for your hike at La Muzelle: gear and practical tips

 Randonnée lac et refuge de la Muzelle